Los Angeles reaches deal with Olympic leaders for 2028 Summer Games

-Los Angeles reached an agreement Monday with international Olympic leaders that will open the way for the city to host the 2028 Summer Games, while ceding the 2024 Games to rival Paris, officials announced Monday.
+Los Angeles has reached an agreement with International Olympic leaders that will open the way for the city to host the 2028 Summer Games, while ceding the 2024 Games to rival Paris, officials announced Monday.

 The deal would make LA a three-time Olympic city, after hosting the 1932 and 1984 Games.